-To ensure that our research is reflective of the online population in each market, we set appropriate quotas on age, gender and education - meaning that we interview representative numbers of men vs women, of 16-24s, 25-34s, 35-44s, 45-54s and 55-64s, and of people with secondary vs tertiary education.
+To ensure that our research is reflective of the online population in each market. we set appropriate quotas on age, gender and education - meaning that we interview representative numbers of men vs women, of 16-24s, 25-34s, 35-44s, 45-54s and 55-64s, and of people with secondary vs tertiary education.

-To do this, we conduct research across a range of international and the World Bank, the ITU, the International Labour Organization, the CIA Factbook, Eurostat, the US Bureau of Labor Statistics as statistics sources, government departments and other credible and robust third-party sources.
+To do this, we conduct research across a range of international and the World Bank, the ITU, the International Labour Organization, the CIA Factbook, Eurostat, the US Bureau of Labor Statistics as well as a range of national statistics sources, government departments and other credible and robust third-party sources.